Skip to main content

 *Average Daily Membership.

 Understanding how school budgets work can seem complicated, but it doesn't have to be.
-School corporations like MCCSC don't have just one big pool of money—we have several different "Funds" that work like separate bank accounts within our overall budget.
-Each Fund has its own revenue source, and Indiana state law sets rules for what each can be used for.
-Money in one Fund can't simply be moved to cover expenses in another, which is why MCCSC may have enough funding for one type of expense but not another.
-Read below for a simplified explanation of how MCCSC Funds are used and most importantly, how every dollar supports our students and schools.
+School corporations like MCCSC don't have just one big pool of money—we have different "funds" or “buckets” designated for separate things within our overall budget.
+Each fund has its own revenue sources, and Indiana state law sets rules for what each can be used for.

 Education Fund:

-Pays Teachers
+Pays for Teachers & Learning

 Funded by: State Tuition Support received in a “per-pupil” amount based on student enrollment, called “Average Daily Membership” (ADM)